 Bottom line: this notebook probably won't turn any heads, but as I mentioned, it's very functional and will stand up well to heavy daily use.
 The version that I've reviewed here is the "classic black" A5, but Leuchtturm offers other colors and patterns as well.
 Check out the various colors they offer here (though I have no idea how many of these options make it to the U.S.).

-The Leuchtturm 1917 A5 Notebook starts at $18.95 (Prime Shipping Available), which is slightly less expensive than the Rhodia Webnotebook at $19.13 (Prime also available) and the Quo Vadis Habana ($19.92 with Prime) both of which are also excellent and can be highly recommended because they feature Clairefontaine paper.
+The Leuchtturm 1917 A5 Notebooks compare favorably to the Rhodia Webnotebook and the Quo Vadis Habana, both of which are also excellent and can be highly recommended because they feature Clairefontaine paper.
 All of these notebooks are pricier than a Moleskine, but you are paying for quality, and plus, I haven't yet found Moleskine hardcover notebooks with dot grid paper as an option!

 DISCLAIMER: This post contains affiliate links, through which I may be compensated a small amount if you purchase an item from any of the sites linked to in this article.
 While I'd greatly appreciate it if you use these links to purchase something you are interested in, you are, of course, under no obligation to do so.
 Many thanks!